kubernetes/website/content/en/blog/_posts/grokkin-the-docs.md

 - We read, understand, and occasionally write code.
 - We are project managers, able to plan new work as well as assign issues to releases.
 - We are educators and diplomats with every review we do and with every comment we leave on an issue.
-- We use analytics to plan work based on which pages readers access most often as well as which pages readers say are unhelpful.
+- We use site analytics to plan work based on which pages readers access most often as well as which pages readers say are unhelpful.
 - We are surveyors, soliciting feedback from the community on a regular basis.
 - We analyze the documentation as a whole, deciding what content should stay and what content should be removed based on available resources and reader needs.